puppetlabs/puppetserver/documentation/configuration.markdown

 ### Reverting to the default JRuby, 1.7.x

 1. To return to using JRuby 1.7.x, open the init config file and remove the `JRUBY_JAR` line that had been previously been added to enable the use of JRuby 9k.
-In `puppetserver.conf`, set `jruby-puppet.compile-mode` to `off`.

 2. Restart the `puppetserver` service.